Engagement Letter

 This engagement letter is the master framework that governs all current and future legal services provided by Entcounsel to the Client.
 It is intended to be signed once and to remain in effect for the duration of the lawyer-client relationship.

 The scope of each legal matter is defined in a separate quote issued through the Entcounsel client portal.
 Each quote specifies the services, applicable fees, expected timeline, key steps and responsibilities, fee assumptions, and any other matter-specific conditions.
-Upon acceptance and payment of a quote through the portal, the scope of work, fees, and terms described therein are automatically incorporated into this engagement letter by reference, as if fully set out herein.
+Upon acceptance of a quote through the portal, the scope of work, fees, and terms described therein are automatically incorporated into this engagement letter by reference, as if fully set out herein.
 New matters do not require a new engagement letter — only the acceptance of a new quote.

 The current list of accepted quotes and active matters governed by this engagement letter is available at any time in the client portal at portal.entcounsel.com.